Published On: Jul 22 2012 07:00:18 PM CDTUpdated On: Jul 23 2016 01:00:00 AM CDT

 2000: Tiger Woods becomes the youngest golfer to complete a career Grand Slam when he wins the British Open at age 24.

-1995: Comet Hale-Bopp is discovered; it will become visible to the naked eye nearly a year later.
+1995: Comet Hale-Bopp is discovered.
+It would become visible to the naked eye nearly a year later.

 1992: The Vatican's Congregation for the Doctrine of the Faith, led by Pope Benedict XVI-to-be Joseph Ratzinger, establishes that "it is not unjust discrimination to take sexual orientation into account" when making laws concerning "adoption or foster care, in employment of teachers or athletic coaches and in military recruitment."